Ju-Daeng-E/DES_Head-Unit/README.md

 ### `meta-custom/meta-app/recipes-des/headunit/files/main.qml`
 - Entry-point QML file rendered by the launcher; great place to iterate on UI widgets.

+### `meta-custom/meta-app/recipes-des/instrument-cluster/files/instrument-cluster.service`
+- Systemd unit that brings up `appIC`, ensuring Weston and the PiRacer controller are active before launching the cluster UI.
+- Exports Wayland environment variables and runs the application full-screen on the configured output.

 ### `meta-custom/meta-piracer/recipes-support/can/can0.bb`
 - Ships `can0.service`, a one-shot systemd unit that configures the `can0` SocketCAN interface at 500 kbps and leaves it up for later use.

+### `meta-custom/meta-piracer/recipes-support/can/can1.bb`
+- Mirrors the `can0` unit but targets the `can1` interface, matching the interface consumed by the instrument cluster application.

+### `meta-custom/meta-piracer/recipes-support/piracer-controller/piracer-controller.bb`
+- Packages the PiRacer controller scripts (`controller.py`, `gamepads.py`) and installs `piracer-controller.service`.
+- The service exposes drive-mode updates via shared memory and, when the vendor `vehicles` module is installed, drives the PiRacer hardware from a USB gamepad.

 ## Configuration to Know About
 - `build-des/conf/local.conf`: Extends the default Poky template with Raspberry Pi machine selection, distro override (`DISTRO ?= "des"`), parallel build limits, xz compression tuning, and disk space guards.